 Prepare the cake mold:

 Line a quarter-sheet pan or small platter with parchment paper.
-Line the interior of a 7″ square cake mold with acetate that is at least 4″ high.
+Line the interior of a 7″ square cake mold with acetate that is about 4″ high.
 Try to push it into the corners as much as possible; tape it to the metal from the outside all the way around, and secure the ends of the acetate to each other on the outside of the acetate (between the acetate and the metal– like I said, a little tricky).
-Do not tape the acetate to the inside of the metal square— you will not be able to remove the acetate when unmolding the tiramisu.
+Do not tape the acetate to the inside of the metal square— you will not be able to remove the cake with its acetate wrapper when unmolding the tiramisu.
 Place the prepared square on the lined pan and set aside.

 Make Batch #1 of ganache:

 Place the chocolate in a heatproof bowl.
-Heat the cream in a small saucepan until bubbles appear around the edge; do not let it boil.
+Heat the cream in a small saucepan just until it starts to boil.
 Remove the pan from the heat.
 Whisk in the espresso powder until it has dissolved.
 Slowly pour the hot cream over the chocolate and let it stand for 1-2 minutes.
-Gently whisk the chocolate until it is melted, smooth, and homogenous.
+Gently whisk the chocolate until it is melted, smooth, and homogenous, starting in the center and working your way outward.
 Add the Kahlúa and whisk until incorporated.
 Let the ganache cool to room temperature or until thickened enough to spread.
 Set aside.